jaxgoodlabs/patrick-campbell-portfolio/Photography/Wildlife/ColorPlates/WhiteBackground/FloridaHerps.md

 # Florida Herpetofauna

 Below is a collection of images of reptiles and amphibians collected from various regions of Florida.
-Photos are organized by Taxanomic order, family, genus, and species.
+Photos are organized by taxanomic category.

 Click on an image to enlarge it.